-Shrines may not on paper seem like the most family friendly of places but no visit to Kyoto is complete without a visit to Fushimi Inari Taisha shrine.
+Shrines may not on paper seem like the most family friendly of places but no visit to Kyoto with kids is complete without a visit to Fushimi Inari Taisha shrine.
 Let’s be honest – it has to be one of those places near the top of any japan bucket list!
 So with this in mind we put our little one in her stroller and headed to the beautiful Fushimi Inari shrine but was it family friendly?

 What is Fushimi Inari Shrine?